galri/Csharp-YoutubePlayerControl/README.md

 Csharp-YoutubePlayerControl
 ===========================

-A bridge between Youtube embedded and C#.
+A bridge between Youtube javascript embedded and C#.

 Contains a wpf usercontrol that shows a youtube video with support for embedded events and functions.
 The control support almost all the events and functions the javascript embedded does (https://developers.google.com/youtube/js_api_reference).